jason-rey/flask-authentication-server/readme.md

-# RESTful Authentication API with Flask
+# Authentication API

-A token-based authentication api built using Flask and JWT
+A token-based authentication api built using flask-restful and JWT

 ## Table of Contents
 - [Installation](#installation)